developer-portal/content/tech/languages/python/pipenv.md

 ### Creating a virtual environment.

-To create a new virtualenv with a `python3` interpreter.
+To create a new virtualenv with a `python3` interpreter:

 ```
 $ pipenv --python 3